- Speech, language and communication skills play a crucial role in a child’s school readiness and ability to achieve their educational potential.

 - Children with poor language and literacy skills at five years have lower education achievement at seven years (Snowling et al, 2011).

 - One in four children who struggled with language at age five did not reach the expected standard in English at the end of primary school compared with one in 25 children who had good language skills at age five.
 (Save The Children, 2016)

 - One in five children who struggled with language at age five did not reach the expected standard in maths at the end of primary school compared with one in 50 children who had good language skills at age five.
 (Save The Children, 2016)

 - Children with poor speech, language and communication get fewer GCSE A-C grades than their peers.
 15% achieve 5 A*-C GCSEs compared with 57% of all young people (Bercow, 2008).

-See the RCSLT factsheet on the intergenerational cycle of speech, language and communication outcomes and risks for more information
+See the RCSLT communication capacity factsheet (PDF) for more information on the intergenerational cycle of speech, language and communication outcomes.

 Role of speech and language therapy in educational environments

-SLTs will work with children and young people within the full range of educational settings, from pre-school through to higher education.
+SLTs will work with children and young people (CYP) within the full range of educational settings, from early years through to higher education.

 There are different models for the delivery of therapy in educational environments, but all SLTs in these positions will:

-- Work closely with other education professionals, providing training on recognising and responding to speech, language and communication needs.
+- Work closely with other education professionals, providing training on recognising and responding to SLCN.